Docs / Concepts /Models

 Essence vs Expression

-The two bitHuman avatar models — what each does, where each runs, and which one to pick.
+The two bitHuman avatar model families, Essence and Expression — the first-generation models, what each does, where each runs (on-device CPU, Raspberry Pi, Apple Silicon, or NVIDIA GPU), and which one to pick.

 At a glance

-bitHuman ships two avatar models.
-Both share the same .imx file format, the same SDK methods, and the same push audio → drain frames shape.
-Essence is the default — it runs on virtually every CPU and is what bithuman pull ships in the showcase.
-Expression is the heavier high-fidelity option for specific on-device Apple Silicon or GPU server use cases.
+bitHuman’s two first-generation avatar models share the same .imx file format, the same SDK methods, and the same push audio → drain frames shape.
+Essence 1 runs on virtually every CPU and is what bithuman pull ships in the showcase.
+Expression 1 is the heavier high-fidelity option for specific on-device Apple Silicon or GPU server use cases.

 What it doesPre-built avatar identity packaged in an .imx file.
 Real-time lip-sync.Dynamic facial animation from any portrait image at runtime.

-Avatar source.imx you build once from a photo or video.Any face image — provide at runtime, no build step.
+Avatar source.imx you build once from a photo (the identity video is generated internally).Any face image — provide at runtime, no build step.

 Custom gesturesYes (wave, nod, laugh, etc.)No